 Some organizations, such as unions, have contracts (i.e. Collective Bargaining Agreements) that are negotiated by a Bargaining Committee from the organization, and then have to be put forth to the membership of that organization to be approved.

 The process of putting the contract to the members to approve is known as ratification.
 Usually, the contract does not become valid unless a majority (50% + 1) of the members vote to approve the terms of the contract.

 The Bargaining Committee negotiates agreements with the employers of the employees who are represented by the union.
 Agreements can outline things like terms of employment and the rights of employees and employers.
 It usually also defines processes for addressing and resolving disputes between the employees and the employer.
 The ratification may be for a new contract, or it may be for amendments to a currently-operating contract.

-In ElectionBuddy, we’ve designed a voting method called the referendum voting method.
-The referendum voting method is ideal for any election where you are asking your voters to vote “Yes” or “No”, and a contract ratification is no exception.
+In ElectionBuddy, we have a voting method called the plurality voting method.
+It is ideal for any election where you are asking your voters to vote “Yes” or “No”, as you can list those two options and only allow voters to choose one of those two, and should be used in the case of a contract ratification election.

 Common features used when building a ballot for a Contract Ratification include:

 - The “Abstain” option, which allows for voters to abstain from voting on the Contract Ratification ballot question.

 - The Additional Question Information section, which will allow you to include text relevant to the Contract Ratification.
 This is also the area where you can upload a file, such as a PDF file of the contract to be ratified.

 - Asking for comments can be useful if looking to collect feedback or member questions/concerns about the contract.